Nichola Carter, Head of Immigration

 - Steering the firm to recognition as one of The Times Best Law Firms in 2019 and 2020.

-- Designing and chairing ILPA’s first Sponsor Licence Law Conference in 2017 and becoming an ILPA co-convenor in 2018.
+- Designing and chairing ILPA’s first Sponsor Licence Law Conference in 2017 (and each year since then) and becoming an ILPA co-convenor in 2018.

 - Being accepted to join the world renowned EU Rights Clinic in Brussels (2017 – present) to assist in providing legal advice on complex EU law arising from the UK’s decision to leave the EU;